 - Tilley make good durable hemp hats, with a lifetime guarantee (you have to register the hat) These good good sun protection, a water-repellent finish and have front/back wind cords to secure in gusty conditions.
 These hats also have sweat bands, stay afloat in water and have a secret pocket.

-- Many people wear hats made from wool, but vegan don’t wear wool because although sheep often need to be sheared, if done too early it can cause hypothermia (many sheep are also sent to slaughter, when wool production slows).
-If you wear wool, choose it from companies like The Vegetarian Wool Company (that never sends sheep to slaughter).
+- Many people wear hats made from wool, but vegan don’t wear wool because although sheep often need to be sheared, if done too early it can cause hypothermia (many sheep are killed, when wool production slows).
+If you wear wool, choose companies like The Vegetarian Wool Company (don’t send sleep to slaughter).